henrikrxn/henrikrxn.github.io/src/henrikrxn.github.io/input/blog/Wasi-dotnet-8-preview-6/index.md

 ## Update on WASI support in .NET

-No news worth reporting in the issues mentioned in the [Post about Preview 4](../Webassembly-dotnet-8-hello-world/)
+No news worth reporting in the issues mentioned in the [post about Preview 4](../Webassembly-dotnet-8-hello-world/)

-## Summary and observations

-Nothing new under the sun.
-Everything written in the [Preview 4 post](../Webassembly-dotnet-8-hello-world/) still applies.